bitjourney/plantuml-service/README.md

 1. Update the version of `build.gradle`
 2. Run `./gradlew release`
 3. Update the homebrew fomula (see [bitjourney/homebrew-self](https://github.com/bitjourney/homebrew-self))

+## About `plantuml-service.herokuapp.com`

+`plantuml-service.herokuapp.com` is an example service managed by [Bit Journey, Inc.](https://github.com/bitjourney/).

+Because this is an example, there's no guarantee for the availability.

 ## See Also